 Other NIBIB-funded researchers are developing a system of drug delivery using a type of bacteria that has a two-part navigation system magnetic and oxygen sensing.
 They have tested the delivery system in mice, achieving a remarkable success delivering drugs to tumors.
 The bacteria seek out oxygen-poor zones, which are a feature of tumors.
 Using a computer-programmed magnetic field to direct the bacteria to tumors, the researchers found that the bacteria were drawn deep into the oxygen starved tumors, away from healthy cells.
-This process could open the door for directing drug-laden bacteria to tumors deep in the body.address multi-drug resistant diseases.
+This process could open the door for directing drug-laden bacteria to tumors deep in the body.process could open the door for directing drugladen bacteria to tumors deep in the body.